 — Robert M. Parker, Jr., The Wine Advocate

-“… attractive, intense, dark cherry and blackberry fruit aroma with hints of cassis and dried herbs; full body; big, deep, concentrated, black cherry and blackberry fruit flavors with notes of mocha and graphite; full tannin; lingering aftertaste … very highly recommended.”
+“… attractive, deep, intense, black cherry and blackberry fruit aroma with hints of cassis, dried herbs, and black pepper; full body; big, dense, concentrated, textured, red and black fruit flavors with hints of mocha and graphite; full tannin; lingering aftertaste … Very highly recommended.”

 — California Grapevine